- Learn More

 Note: Jobs are only viewable to students who are in the co-op program and have indicated to their coordinator that they are interested in seeking a job for the upcoming semester.

-If you have a specific job or country in mind, then a self-directed work term is for you.
-To create a self-directed work term, go out and find your own employer and introduce SFU Co-op to them.
+If you have a specific job or country in mind, then a student-developed work term is for you.
+To create a student-developed work term, go out and find your own employer and introduce SFU Co-op to them.
 If the company meets the necessary requirements, SFU International Co-op will help you turn the opportunity into a co-op position.
-On average, 30% of work term placements each year are self-directed.
+On average, 30% of work term placements each year are student-developed.

-Visit our Self-Directed Co-op page for more information.
+Visit our Student-Developed Co-op page for more information.